-Overview: Eugene Shaw, age 82, is a retired illustrator and former marine who served in the Korean War.
+Eugene Shaw, age 87, is a retired illustrator and former Marine who served in the Korean War.
 He and Nancy, his wife of 59 years, live in the city.
 Gene has had cold sensitization and nocturnal pain in his lower limbs and hands since trench foot, acquired in Korea, required amputation of several toes.
 He has hypertension, osteoarthritis, and Type 2 Diabetes.
-He is overweight, and smokes and drinks.
+He is overweight, and he smokes and drinks.
 Chronic leg pain and ulcerations bring him to the hospital where he is admitted for femoral-popliteal by-pass surgery.
-The nurses who care for Gene's physical and emotional needs pre- and post-operatively, consider changes in life style that may affect his recovery and rehabilitation.
+The nurses who care for Gene's physical and emotional needs, pre- and post-operatively, consider changes in lifestyle that may affect his recovery and rehabilitation.

-Monologue: Gene is in the triage in a hospital emergency department.
+Gene is in the triage in a hospital emergency department.
 He tells the nurse that he has had chronic pain in his right calf for the past several days and feels achiness, fatigue, burning, and discomfort in the muscles of his feet, calves, and thighs.
-He talks about his family, and his buddy Jim who served with him in Korea.
+He talks about his family, and his buddy, Jim, who served with him in Korea.
 He speaks about the climate in Korea and how it affected his feet.
-Additional statements provide cues that further evaluation is needed of his medication compliance, smoking behaviors, alcohol use and management of his diabetes.
+Additional statements provide cues that further evaluation is needed of his medication compliance, smoking behaviors, alcohol use, and management of his diabetes.